Jamaica Flag

 Transfer tax:

-Real estate agent's commission is negotiable, generally, 5% in Kingston (plus 16.5% GCT).
-Traditionally, the seller pays the agent's fees, recently, however, it has become quite common to pass the cost to the buyer.
+Real estate agent´s fee is generally 3% to 5%, plus 16.5% GCT, and is negotiable.
+Traditionally, the seller pays the agent´s fee, however, it has become quite common recently to pass the cost to the buyer.